great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_with_google_cloud_platform_and_bigquery.md

 - `Storage Object Creator`
 - `Storage Object Viewer`

-If you are accessing data in BigQuery, please ensure your Service account also has privileges for
+If you are accessing data in BigQuery, please ensure your Service account also has privileges for:

 - `BigQuery Data Editor`
 - `BigQuery Job User`
 - `BigQuery Read Session User`

-Please follow the steps described in the [official Google Cloud documentation](https://cloud.google.com/iam/docs/service-accounts) to create a Service Account on GCP.

-### 2. Create Google Cloud Composer environment
+### 2. Create Cloud Composer environment

 Create a Cloud Composer environment in the project you will be running Great Expectations.
 Please follow the steps described in the [official Google Cloud documentation](https://cloud.google.com/composer/docs/composer-2/create-environments) to create an environment that is suited for your needs.

 :::info Note on Versions.
 The current Deployment Guide was developed and tested in Great Expectations 0.13.49, Composer 1.17.7 and Airflow 2.0.2.
-Please ensure your Environment is equal or greater.
+Please ensure your Environment is equivalent or newer than this configuration.
 :::

-### 3. Install Great Expectations in Google Cloud Composer
+### 3. Install Great Expectations in Cloud Composer

 Installing Python dependencies in Cloud Composer can be done through the web Console, `gcloud` or through a REST query.
-Please follow the steps described in [Installing Python dependencies in Google Cloud](https://cloud.google.com/composer/docs/how-to/using/installing-python-dependencies#console) to install `great-expectations` in Google Cloud Composer.
+Please follow the steps described in [Installing Python dependencies in Google Cloud](https://cloud.google.com/composer/docs/how-to/using/installing-python-dependencies#console) to install `great-expectations` in Cloud Composer.

 :::info Troubleshooting Installation
 If you run into trouble while installing Great Expectations in Cloud Composer, the [official Google Cloud documentation offers the following guide on troubleshooting PyPI package installations.](https://cloud.google.com/composer/docs/troubleshooting-package-installation)
 :::

-### 4. Move local configuration to Google Cloud Composer
+### 4. Move local configuration to Cloud Composer

 Cloud Composer uses Cloud Storage to store Apache Airflow DAGs (also known as workflows), with each Environment having an associated Cloud Storage bucket.
-Move the local configuration from [Part 1](#part-1-local-configuration-of-great-expectations-that-connects-to-google-cloud-platform) to Google Cloud Composer so that it can be orchestrated.

-The simplest way to do the migration is to move the entire `great_expectations/` folder to the GCS, where Composer can access the configuration.
+The simplest way to perform the migration is to move the entire local `great_expectations/` folder from [Part 1](#part-1-local-configuration-of-great-expectations-that-connects-to-google-cloud-platform) to the Cloud Storage bucket where Composer can access the configuration.

-To access the Cloud Storage bucket associated with current Cloud Composer environment,

-First, open the Environments page in the Cloud Console, the click on the name of the environment to open the Environment details page.
+To access the Cloud Storage bucket associated with current Cloud Composer environment, first open the Environments page in the Cloud Console, then click on the name of the environment to open the Environment details page.
 On the Configuration tab, the name of the Cloud Storage bucket can be found to the right of the DAGs folder.
-The bucket can then be shown in the Cloud Storage console by clicking the bucket name, and the `great_expectations/` folder can be uploaded by dragging and dropping, or clicking `Upload Folder.`
+The bucket can then be shown in the Cloud Storage console by clicking the bucket name, and the `great_expectations/` folder can be uploaded by dragging and dropping, or clicking the upload folder button.

-Once the `great_expectations/` folder is uploaded to the Cloud Storage bucket, it will be mapped to the Airflow instances in your Cloud Composer it will be accessible from the Airflow Worker nodes in the `/home/airflow/gcsfuse/` folder.
+Once the `great_expectations/` folder is uploaded to the Cloud Storage bucket, it will be mapped to the Airflow instances in your Cloud Composer.
+The folder will now be accessible from the Airflow Worker nodes through the path : `/home/airflow/gcsfuse/great_expectations`.

-### 5. Write DAG and Add to Google Cloud Composer
+### 5. Write DAG and Add to Cloud Composer
 <Tabs
   groupId="run-check-gcs-bigquery"
   defaultValue='gcs'